 June through November, the Humboldt Current makes it way up to the Galapagos from the southern end of South America.
 The current brings cold water and cold weather, but it also brings water rich in nutrients and plankton, which attracts fish and birds.
 During this season there always seem to be clouds in the air, but it rarely rains.
 It's also quite windy, and the seas tend to be rougher.

-Call us on 858 345 1763 to start planning your vacation to M/C Petrel or take a look at our itineraries to Galapagos
+Call us on 858 345 1763 to start planning your vacation to M/C Petrel or take a look at our itineraries to Ecuador

-Follow in Darwin's footsteps and visit the magnificent Galapagos Islands in style onboard the M/C Petrel, a newly built motorized catamaran which commenced tours of these magical islands in September 2015.
+Follow in Darwin's footsteps and visit the magnificent Galapagos Islands in style onboard the M/C Petrel, a luxury motorized catamaran, to encounter spectacular wildlife in comfort.

 This ample vessel is named after the Petrel, a sea bird that is common to these islands.
 Like the bird, the boat is elegant, fast and silent, giving guests the best and most comfortable journey whilst at sea.
-With no compromise on luxury, the M/C Petrel offers guests a first class experience with spacious cabins and suites, a large comfortable lounge and a sundeck complete with Jacuzzi for stargazing or watching the sunset with a cocktail.
+The M/C Petrel offers guests a first class experience with spacious cabins and suites, a large comfortable lounge and a sundeck complete with Jacuzzi for stargazing or watching the sunset with a cocktail.

 There is a distinct emphasis on the natural history of the Galapagos islands during your stay onboard, and your crew will comprise a bilingual Galapagos National Park naturalist guide who will make the experience all the more wondrous, explaining the details of the incredible flora and fauna that you will encounter, as well as the fascinating history of the Islands.